 Stingers seem unthreatening at a glance.
 They bounce around on the walls rather than attacking directly, have fairly low health, and have an easy-to-hit weakspot on their stomach.
 However, they are extremely dangerous if left unattended.
 They spit a sticky goop that locks players in place.
 If you aren’t playing Evangelo or using a Breakout card, you will need a teammate to rescue you.
 Getting stuck like this with no teammate nearby will almost always leave you incapacitated.
 Don’t ignore them just because they’re up on a wall and not right next to you.
 Stingers are killers.

 The Ogre is a boss of sorts in Back 4 Blood.
 This monster is absolutely massive and can soak up tons of bullets.
-Mercifully, you don’t actually have to kill him to beat 1-2.
-You can evade him and keep survive much more easily.
+Mercifully, you don’t actually have to kill him to beat the campaign.
+You can evade him and survive much more easily.
 Just stay on the move.
-You may think you’re safe when you reach the side rooms of the highway tunnel, but he can pull you back out through the door if you don’t keep moving.

 Keep an eye out when you are out in the open around the Ogre.
 He can throw massive, meatball-looking projectiles that deal a ton of damage.
 If you get caught off guard, it can be the end of the road for you.